-Alleyn’s has in the region of 135 places available in total at 11 Plus.
+Alleyn’s offers around 150 places at 11 Plus.
 Please be aware that many of these are given to students attending the Junior School, who sit the entrance exam as well.
 They typically make up one third of the cohort at 11+, with around two thirds joining at this point.
-In an average year this would mean that around 90 places are available to external candidates at 11+.
+In an average year this would mean that around 100 places are available to external candidates at 11+.

 (NB – the school also has a smaller entrance point at 13+, with somewhere between ten and twenty places available each year).